Evoiis/Telepresence_Cloud_Server/README.md

 # Telepresence_Cloud_Server
 Cloud Server for Telepresence Software System

-Using Google App Engine and Google Cloud SQL, the Telepresence Cloud Server provides a database and serves as a relay between Pepper robots and Android devices.
+Using Google App Engine and Google Cloud SQL, the Telepresence Cloud Server provides access to a database and relays data between Pepper robots and Android devices.

 ### Built With
 * Python